How to Remove a Tick from your Pet

 Just as it’s not pleasant for you to remove the tick, it’s not a nice procedure for your pet either.
 If possible, have someone else help keep the pet still and calm until you’re finished.

-Using a pair of tweezers or a tick removal device, grasp the tick firmly as close to the animal’s skin as possible.
+Using a tick removal device, grasp the tick firmly as close to the animal’s skin as possible.
 Pull straight upwards with even pressure, removing the whole tick from the skin, quickly placing the tick in your container.

 Do not twist or squeeze the tick, as this may leave parts embedded in your pet, or cause the tick to bring up infective fluids.